kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-09-29】[SAP / ui5-webcomponents](https://github.com/SAP/ui5-webcomponents) - UI5 Web Components - the enterprise-flavored sugar on top of native APIs!
+Build SAP Fiori user interfaces with the technology of your choice.
+* 【2024-09-29】[steveseguin / vdo.ninja](https://github.com/steveseguin/vdo.ninja) - VDO.Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.
 * 【2024-09-22】[git / git-scm.com](https://github.com/git/git-scm.com) - The git-scm.com website.
 Note that this repository is only for the website; issues with git itself should go to https://git-scm.com/community.
 * 【2024-09-22】[Balackburn / Apollo](https://github.com/Balackburn/Apollo) - Altstore source and website for Apollo for Reddit (with ImprovedCustomApi)
 * 【2024-07-29】[a1ex4 / ownfoil](https://github.com/a1ex4/ownfoil) - Lightweight and customizable Tinfoil Shop manager, with automatic saves backup.